Policy 5216 – Purchasing Card (LaCarte)

 - Within 15 working days of the close of each month, the Office of Purchasing will review each cardholder statement and approve or cause documentation to be corrected.
 The Office of Purchasing will review transactions and statements for adherence with purchasing regulations and purchasing card policies.

-- Office of Purchasing will ensure that the original statement and receipts are signed, reviewed and forwarded to the Office of Comptroller.
+- Office of Purchasing will ensure that the original statement and copies of receipts are signed, reviewed and forwarded to the Office of Comptroller.

 - Office of Comptroller will confirm University account coding and issue EFT payment prior to the end of each month.